Nature Summer Camp 2023

 Camp drop off will be from 8:45am to 9:00am (please try and have your kids here by 9:00 so they don’t miss out on any programming).
 Please call the Hitchcock Center – 413-256-6006 if your child can not make it to camp, or if you know ahead of time, inform your counselor.

-It is wonderful to have your children come to camp with sunblock and bug spray, already applied.
+After the first day, if you want to walk your child to the drop-off location, please park your car in a parking spot or you can let your child out at the signed location for their group.
+It is wonderful to have your children come to camp with sunblock and bug spray already applied.
 If you want to apply sunblock/bug spray at drop off, we will ask you to first find a parking spot.
-If you do this, please walk your child to their counselor, as the parking lot will be very busy.
+If you decide to park your car, please walk your child to their counselor, as the parking lot will be very busy.

 Pick Up